 Take note of the capacity of your wine cooler and do not exceed this.
 Capacity is based on 750ml Bordeaux-style bottles of wine.
 If you’re storing bigger bottles, you need to consider this.
 This is also why you shouldn’t buy a wine cooler that only fits your current collection unless you’re committed to keeping your collection at the same size.

-Staying within capacity will make sure each bottle is at the right temperature for serving and for storage.
+Staying within capacity will make sure each bottle is at the right wine storage temperature for serving and for storage.

 9 Wine Hacks You Need to Know